MarthaAL/discoverMorgantown/activity-images/README.md

-Contains the images associated with each activity.
+Contains the two images associated with each activity.
+The first image will be displayed in the gallery of activities and both images will be displayed on the page associated with the activity.